-On the board, most of the functionality traditionally controlled by mechanical switches and jumpers is controlled by I^2C software-controlled switches.
-The mechanical switches that remain are provided for the boot mode and push buttons.
-Reference any SoftConfig. c file found in the installation directory for an example of how to set up the SoftConfig feature of the board through software.
+On the board, most of the traditional mechanical switches and jumpers have been replaced by I2C software-controlled switches.
+The remaining mechanical switches are provided for the boot mode and pushbuttons.
+Reference any SoftConfig.c file found in the installation directory for an example of how to set up the SoftConfig feature of the board through software.
 The SoftConfig section of this manual serves as a reference to any user that intends to modify an existing software example.
 If software provided by ADI is used, there should be little need to reference this section.